“No Man’s Sky” is fast becoming one of the most hyped, most anticipated games of this coming year.

 Here is everything currently known about the project.

+We hope you can join us and experience it in person.”
 In a recent interview Sean Murray of Hello Games said of No Man’s Sky, ” It’s dangerous on planets.

 Each one has an ecology, and you’re not always at the top of the food chain; we’ve shown large creatures that attack you,” said Sean, adding “There’s also something else we haven’t shown.